liamoc/liamoc.net/posts/2013-10-07-plospaper.markdown

 ---
 title: Trustworthy File Systems accepted to PLOS
-tags: nicta, verification, publication, plos, file-systems, cdsl
+tags: nicta, verification, publication, plos, file-systems, cogent
 ---

 The Trustworthy File Systems project has had a paper accepted into PLOS this year.
 I am one of the co-authors.

 I think it gives a good overview of our project, our research position, and what we are trying to achieve.
-It also gives a few tantalising details about the language I'm working on, CDSL.
+It also gives a few tantalising details about the language I'm working on, CDSL (edit: now called Cogent).

 <small>Gabi Keller, Toby Murray, Sidney Amani, Liam O'Connor, Zilin Chen, Leonid Ryzhyk, Gerwin Klein and Gernot Heiser</small> \
 **File Systems Deserve Verification Too!** \